Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader1/README.md

   - STEP 4.
 Manually obfuscate the C# shellcode loader file
 	- Rename the namespace, the class, the methods, the variables, ...
-	- Delete the comments and add fakes ones
+	- Delete the comments and add fake ones

   - STEP 5.
 Compile the C# shellcode loader
 ```